-

 Q1: Can taking vitamin supplements alone stop tooth decay?

-A: No, vitamin supplements alone cannot cure existing tooth decay.
+No, vitamin supplements alone cannot cure existing tooth decay.
 They are important for prevention and overall oral health, but effective management of tooth decay requires professional dental treatment and good oral hygiene practices.

 Q2: What is the best way to ensure my diet supports oral health?